galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-plant/tutorial.md

 # Data

-In this paper we replicate the analysis of the plant dataset.

-Some intro on why plant datasets are the new thing, why it's worth studying.

-We have two datasets, wildtype and mutant
+The *Arabidopsis* root cells come from two biological replicates which were isolated and profiles using droplet-based scRNA-seq (please see: ["Tenx Tutorial"](TODO); a "short root" mutant (labelled: `shr`) and a wild-type (labelled: `wt`):

-* GSE123818_Root_single_cell_shr_datamatrix.fixednames.transposed.csv.gz
+* GSE123818_Root_single_cell_**shr**_datamatrix.fixednames.transposed.csv.gz
-* GSE123818_Root_single_cell_wt_datamatrix.fixednames.transposed.csv.gz
+* GSE123818_Root_single_cell_**wt**_datamatrix.fixednames.transposed.csv.gz

-As explained in the Zenodo link, the datasets have been modified to use more common gene names and the datasets have been transposed to better suit AnnData.
+As explained in the Zenodo link, the datasets have been modified to use more common gene names (hence the "fixednames" suffix) and the datasets have been transposed to better suit the AnnData format (hence the "transposed" suffix).
+The datasets are CSV tabular files which have been compressed using gunzip.
+We will now import these for analysis.

 ## Data upload